-From the North African coast of Libya via Rome to Britain, Empire’s End offers a thrilling portrayal of life in the Roman empire through the eyes of Camilla, the daughter of the Emperor’s physician.
+Empire’s End – A Roman Story is one of the exciting new Voices series.
+From the North African coast of Libya via Rome to Britain, this title offers a thrilling portrayal of life in the Roman empire through the eyes of Camilla, the daughter of the Emperor’s physician.
 14-year old Camilla is educated by her father and from a privileged background.
 She is more used to having slaves than negotiating her way through the rules and expectations of Roman society.
 The story leaves the reader with a rounded overview of Rome and life at the very end of the empire – Britannia.

 Empire’s End is packed full of well-researched details and is a rich source for Key Stage Two or Key Stage Three.
 With Years Three and Four, the study will need to be supported with pre-reading activities; otherwise, the pupils might struggle with the vocabulary and background knowledge required.
 The story also makes excellent use of flashbacks, and a less experienced reader might need to be reassured that they won’t understand everything to begin with.